kondziu/runtimes/code/fml/parser/ast.md

 LISP: `(Print (format String . "x = ~") (arguments (Identifier . "x")))`
 JSON: `{"Print":{"format":{"String":"x = ~"},"arguments":[{"Identifier":"x"}]}}`

+## Local access

+A node that represents access to a local variable, carries the identifier token.
+Identifiers start with a letter and contain letters, digits and underscore.
+This specifically does not include operators.

+Type: `LocalAccess{ local: Identifier }`
+Arguments:
+   - (anonymous) string

+FML: `x`
+LISP: `(LocalAccess (local . "x"))`
+JSON: `{"LocalAccess":{"local":"x"}}`

 ## Field access

 Represents an access to an object's field.